-The University of Pittsburgh admissions committee reviews applicants holistically, taking into consideration academic records, SAT/ACT results if applicable, and English language proficiency (ELP) through TOEFL, IELTS, or Duolingo results.
-There are some instances where the TOEFL, IELTS, or Duolingo exam requirement may be waived.
+The University of Pittsburgh Admissions Committee reviews applicants holistically, taking into consideration academic records, SAT/ACT results if applicable, and English language proficiency (ELP) through TOEFL, IELTS, or Duolingo results.

 - TOEFL institutional code: 2927

 - Note: Pitt accepts the TOEFL iBT and the TOEFL iBT Home Edition.
 We do not accept TOEFL MyBest Scores or TOEFL Essentials.

 - IELTS: Test results can be submitted directly from the IELTS portal by searching “University of Pittsburgh.”
 Information about locating test results is available at https://www.ielts.org/en-us/for-test-takers/results.

 - Duolingo: Test results can be submitted directly from the Duolingo portal by searching “University of Pittsburgh.”